shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 The link will provide you with most information but it can be overwhelming so I will provide you with the most important things to know about Swagger-spec for Swagger 2.0.

-Please consult [here] for a sample Swagger-spec with detailed documentation about the common components of a Swagger-spec.
+Please consult [here](https://github.com/shawngong/Swagger-Node-Express-For-Existing-APIs/blob/master/sample-spec.json) for a sample Swagger-spec.

 ##